-One effect of the pandemic is that it appears to have turned the tide on the global economic cycle, moving us from late-cycle to early-cycle in around six months.
-Much has been made of the recent steepening of the yield curve, which, overall, should be broadly positive for NCYF's banking and other financials holdings.
-Hawkish monetary policy and the prospect of significant interest rate rises in more developed markets look a long way off, which should help to keep their economies moving forward and ease pressure on indebted companies.
-With many governments pumping significant stimulus into their economies simultaneously, in an attempt to stave off the economically crippling effects of the virus, there is now the prospect of synchronised global economic recovery.
+One effect of the pandemic is that it may have turned the tide on the global economic cycle, moving us from late-cycle to early-cycle in around six months.
+Much has been made of the recent steepening of the yield curve, which, overall, the manager feels should be broadly positive for NCYF's banking and other financials holdings.
+He thinks that hawkish monetary policy and the prospect of significant interest rate rises in more developed markets appear to be some way off, which could help to keep their economies moving forward and could also ease pressure on indebted companies.
+With many governments pumping significant stimulus into their economies simultaneously, in an attempt to stave off the economically crippling effects of the virus, there is now the possibility of synchronised global economic recovery.
 This could be particularly beneficial for a more outward-looking UK which, despite a strengthening of sterling during the last 12 months, still looks cheap relative to history.